inBeat/inbeat-website/content/top-influencers/tiktok/makeup/italy/milan/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Milan In 2023
+title: Top 10 Makeup TikTok Influencers In Milan In 2024
 description: >-
-  Find top makeup TikTok influencers in Milan in 2023.
-Most popular hashtags: #foryou #perte #fyp #makeup.
+  Find top makeup TikTok influencers in Milan in 2024.
+Most popular hashtags: #makeup #perte #foryou #fyp.
 platform: TikTok
-hits: 16
+hits: 17
-text_top: Identify the most popular TikTok influencers on inBeat.
+text_top: Identify the best TikTok influencers on inBeat.
-text_bottom: Our platform holds 16 TikTok influencers like this in Milan, Italy for you to connect with.
+text_bottom: Our database holds 17 TikTok influencers like this in Milan, Italy for you to collaborate.
 profiles:
   - username: "varyaren"
     fullname: >-